prashik0202/Realtime_Chating_web_app_using_React.js_and_firebase/README.md

 # Firebase
   In firebase we have use following service:<br><br>
-    1.Google Authentication for login purpose.<br>
+    1. Google Authentication for login purpose.<br>
-    2.Cloud FireStone for database
+    2. Cloud FireStone for database

 # ScreenShots: